LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Skill Checks

 When a Player Character (PC) wants to perform an Action, they must tell the party or at least the Game Master (GM).
 Determine the most related Skill for the Action.
 The GM determines the Difficulty.
 This is the result that is required for the Action to work.

-The PC then rolls `1d6` (or `2d6` if the Skill is an Expertise).
+Rolls:

+- Skills Check = `TRAIT x d6`
+- Skills Check with an Expertise = `(TRAIT x d6) + 1d6`

 Difficulty:

 - Easiest/minimum = 3
+    - This ensures that even if a player has a Skill Check roll of `2d6`, it is possible to fail.
-- Hardest/maximum = 12
+- Hardest/maximum = 30
+    - This is the maximum result a PC can get if they have a Trait maxed out at 4 and an Expertise in the related Skill.
+They roll `5d6`.

 The GM can determine that a Difficulty needs to be higher than 6.
 The maximum required result is 12.
 This requires the PC to have an Expertise in the Skill for them to be able to possibly pass the Skill Check.
 The Expertise allows them to roll an additional `1d6`.